tusen-ai/naive-ui/src/mention/demos/enUS/index.demo-entry.md

 # Mention

 A year ago, my product manager asked me if I could implement this feature.
-Back then, I told recommended just using multiple selects as a workaround.
+Back then, I recommended just using multiple selects as a workaround.

 ## Demos